sglvladi/simpleble/README.md

 # simpleble
-A high-level OO Python interface to Bluetooth LE on Linux environments
+A high-level OO Python interface to Bluetooth LE on Linux environments.
+Read the full docs on [ReadTheDocs](http://simpleble.readthedocs.io).

 Introduction
 ============